Look deep into nature, and then you will understand everything better

 The founder of BlueCity Lab, Emma van der Leest, is a WdKA alumnus.
-She graduated as a product designer in 2015 with a research about bio-design and the shifting role of the (product) designer and became a bio-designer, incorporating living organisms such as bacteria, fungi, algae or cells into her design processes.
+She graduated as a product designer in 2015 with research about bio-design and the shifting role of the (product) designer and became a bio-designer, incorporating living organisms such as bacteria, fungi, algae or cells into her design processes.
 By operating in a multidisciplinary environment, Emma strives to find and use new grown materials that are completely compostable and minimise the use of resources that are harmful to the ecosystem.
-Emma is also a part-time lecturer at the WdKA, educating the next generation of bio-designers with a focus on bio-based and circular design.
+Emma is also a part-time lecturer at the WdKA, educating the next generation of bio-designers with a focus on the bio-based and circular design.

 What are the BlueCity Lab – WdKA collaboration forms?

-Bio-design asks for a close collaboration with scientists, biologists and chemists.
+Bio-design asks for close collaboration with scientists, biologists and chemists.
 In BlueCity Lab, students get acquainted with working within other disciplines and various topics.
 They will not become the expert in biology - the main collaboration between WdKA and BLC will be about investigating materials, processes and products made with bio-based products - but they will acquire understanding how nature works on both cellular and systemic level.
 The startup Fruitleather is a great example.

 In what way is this collaboration beneficiary for BCL?